-Definitions Aboriginal object An Aboriginal object is any deposit, object or material evidence (not being a handicraft made for sale) relating to the Aboriginal habitation of the area, being habitation before or concurrent with (or both) the occupation of that area by persons of non-Aboriginal extraction, and includes Aboriginal remains.
-An Aboriginal object may include a shell midden, stone tools, bones, rock art, Aboriginal-built fences and stockyards, scarred trees and the remains of fringe camps.
+Definitions

+Aboriginal object Aboriginal ob

 AHIP Aboriginal Heritage Impact Permit.

 AMS Archaeological Method Statement.

 ARD Archaeological Research Design.

 CEMP Construction Environmental Management Plan.

 CoA Conditions of Approval.

 CSSI Critical State Significant Infrastructure.

 Disturbance Disturbance is considered to be any physical interference to an item that results in it being destroyed, defaced, damaged, harmed, impacted or altered in any way (this includes archaeological investigation activities).

 EP&A Act NSW Environmental Planning and Assessment Act 1979.

-Definitions Excavation Director A person that has been determined by the Heritage Council of NSW or delegate to meet the Criteria for Assessment of Excavation Directors (4 September 2019 and as updated) and can therefore competently archaeologically investigate a site of either local and/or state significance.
+Definitions Excavation Director A person that has been determined by the Heritage Council of NSW or delegate the Criteria for Assessment of Excavation Directors (4 September 2019 and as an and can therefore competently archaeologically investigate a site of either local astate significance.
 Heritage Act NSW Heritage Act 1977.
 Heritage NSW Formerly Office of Environment and Heritage (OEH).
-Now Heritage NSW as part of Department of Premier and Cabinet NSW.
+Now Heritage NSW as part of the Department of Premier and Cabinet NSW.
 NPW Act NSW National Parks and Wildlife Act 1974.
 Relic (non- Aboriginal heritage) A relic means any deposit, artefact, object or material evidence that: a) Relates to the settlement of the area that comprises NSW, not being Aboriginal settlement; and b) Is of State or local significance.
 SSD State Significant Development.
 SSI State Significant Infrastructure.
 Work (non- Aboriginal heritage) Archaeological features such as historic utilities or buried infrastructure that provide evidence of prior occupations such as former rail or tram track, timber sleepers, kerbing, road pavement, fences, culverts, historic pavement, buried retaining walls, cisterns, conduits, sheds or building foundations, but are also subject to assessment by the Excavation Director to determine its classification.

-Accountabilities 1.4.
+1.4.
+Accountabilities